kolenaIO/kolena/docs/automations/set-up-natural-language-search.md

 Once this setting is enabled, embeddings for new and edited datapoints in your datasets will be automatically extracted.

-## Uploading embeddings manually
+## Uploading Custom Embeddings

-If your organization does not allow Kolena access to the images, or you have custom embedding extraction logic, you may upload those embeddings manually to enable Natural Language and Similar Image search on Kolena.
+If your organization restricts Kolena’s access to images, or if you use custom logic for embedding extraction, you can upload embeddings to enable Natural Language and Similar Image search on Kolena.
+For guidance, refer to the documentation on [Uploading Custom Embeddings](../dataset/advanced-usage/upload-embeddings.md).

-In this document, we will go over main components of the below and steps you need to take to tailor it for your application.